There isn’t a title on Todd E. Burbage’s business card. He doesn’t want one.

 To that end, Burbage is also very adamant about investing in the communities where Blue Water Development initiates projects.
 Hiring local contractors, using local materials, promoting local businesses — it’s all part of a community investment that works for everyone involved.

-“I hope people will see we’re good stewards and good citizens in the communities we work in.
+“I hope people will see that we’re good stewards and good citizens in the communities we work in.
 With the campgrounds and the hotels, we partner with local small businesses,” he says.
 “That’s what we try to with everybody.
 We try to spread the wealth.
 Frankly, I’m proud of every single thing we’ve done.”

-Burbage lives in West Ocean City with his Amy, whom he married in 2008, and their children, Chase and Caroline.
+Burbage lives in West Ocean City with his wife Amy, whom he married in 2008, and their children, Chase and Caroline.
 He is a member of the board of directors for Taylor Bank.
 He is also a trustee for the Worcester Preparatory School Board of Directors, and a past member of the board of directors for the Big Brothers Big Sisters Lower Eastern Shore Program; the Maryland Coastal Bays Program; the Peninsula Regional Medical Center Foundation and the Community Foundation of the Eastern Shore.